Bit-Wasp/BitWasp/README.md

 Dependencies:
-Linux (commands in this reference will assume you're using Linux) gnupg PHP extension
+Linux (commands in this reference will assume you're using Linux) gnupg PHP extension php-gd or imagemagick extension (for image conversion, metadata scrubbing, resizing) Bitcoin binaries
-Bitcoin binaries
 SQL Database

 Pull the project from our repository, and unzip in your document root.
 You may need to alter permissions for temporary files, so execute the following: